 This course has a practical focus, and features projects and group work as well as work placements where possible.

 When you graduate, you’ll have a solid grounding in Data and AI techniques along with specialist knowledge and skills in Psychology and UX.
 Our aim is to create the next generation of AI talent, who recognise the role of human behaviour in technology use.
 Both the UK and Scottish Governments have urgently called for an increase in Data and AI skills, and the need for talented AI professionals at all levels is growing every year.

 To apply you’ll need scripting expertise and an undergraduate degree in Engineering, Computing, Game Design and Development, Physical, Natural, Life or Biological sciences.

 Don't forget to check the Scholarships section below.
-The Data Lab, Scotland's Innovation Centre for Data and AI, have five full-time scholarships covering the course fees for this MSc for 2021-22.
+The Data Lab, Scotland's Innovation Centre for Data and AI, have four full-time scholarships covering the course fees for this MSc for 2022-23.

 Applicants should have a minimum of a lower second-class (2:2) honours degree in either Design, Engineering, Computing, Physical, Natural, Life or Biological sciences.
 The course is designed for students with some experience of scripting.

 Applicants who did not cover the appropriate subjects during their degree will be considered if they have relevant industry experience.

 Full-time on campus students will complete the degree in one year: The academic year consists of three terms with the Master's project module completed in term 3.

 Part-time on campus students will complete the degree in two years: Year 1 consist of two terms, and Year 2 of three terms with the Master's project module completed in the final term.